What is Mitral Valve Repair?

 What is the Mitral Valve?

-The mitral valve is located between the left atrium and the left ventricle and is composed of two flaps.
+The mitral valve is located between the left atrium and the left ventricle.
+It is composed of two leaflets or flaps.
 Normally the flaps are held tightly closed during left ventricular contraction (systole) by the chordae tendineae (small tendon "cords" that connect the flaps to the muscles of the heart).
 In Mitral Valve Prolapse (MVP), the flaps enlarge and stretch inward toward the left atrium, sometimes "snapping" during systole, and may allow some backflow of blood into the left atrium (regurgitation).

 What is Mitral valve Prolapse?